LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 The celt bitstreams, are still changing.
 So you need to make sure, that both ends are using the same version.

-Its a low-latency lossy codec.
+It's a low-latency lossy codec.
 So if you want to use netjack over internet, this is now possible.

 use a period size between 128 and 512. then give -c <kbit_per_channel> to both jackd -d net (or jackd -d netone) and jack_netsource.